mslinn/scala-bench/README.md

 This is the test program that was described in Li Haoyi's article entitled [Benchmarking Scala Collections](http://www.lihaoyi.com/post/BenchmarkingScalaCollections.html).

-Mike Slinn updated the code so it would run on Scala 2.13.0.
+Mike Slinn updated the code so it would run on Scala 2.13.0 and added Excel spreadsheet output.

 **This code should be carefully reviewed before its results are taken seriously.**
 Comments are welcome on the [issues page](https://github.com/mslinn/scala-bench/issues).